unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/overview-and-system-prep.md

 ### Graphics device passthrough

-Passing a %%GPU|gpu-passthrough%% to a %%VM|vm%% allows for near-native graphics performance, making it ideal for gaming, creative work, or machine learning.
+Passing a GPU to a %%VM|vm%% allows for near-native graphics performance, making it ideal for gaming, creative work, or machine learning.

 <Tabs>
 <TabItem value="nvidia" label="NVIDIA">